cph-cachet/pulmonary_monitor_app/README.md

           )))
 ````

-This configuration add the demographics survey (as defined in `surveys.demographics.survey`) immediately to the task list.
+This configuration add the demographics survey (as defined in [`surveys.dart`](https://github.com/cph-cachet/pulmonary_monitor_app/blob/master/lib/sensing/surveys.dart)) immediately to the task list.
 Note that a `location` measure is also added.
-This will have the effect that location is sampled, when the survey is done - i.e., we know where the user filled in the survey.
+This will have the effect that location is sampled, when the survey is done - i.e., we know *where* the user filled in this survey.

 The configuration of the daily symptoms survey is similar.
 This survey is, however, triggered once per day and hence added to the task list daily.
 Again, location is collected when the survey is filled in.